Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ---

-To grant Developers access to [register an application](/konnect/dev-portal/applications/dev-reg-app-service), you must enable application registration on a Service Version.
+To grant developers access to [register an application](/konnect/dev-portal/applications/dev-reg-app-service), you must enable application registration on a Service Version.
 When you enable application registration, {{site.konnect_saas}} enables two plugins automatically: [ACL](/hub/kong-inc/acl), and either [Key Authentication](/hub/kong-inc/key-auth) or [OIDC](/hub/kong-inc/openid-connect).
 These plugins run in the background to support application registration for the Service and are managed by
 {{site.konnect_saas}}.
 Once enabled, you can [disable application registration](#disable)